 Google My Business (GMB) was rebranded to Google Business Profile in November 2021.
 This rebrand followed Google’s attempt to move features out of the Google My Business app directly onto Google search and maps.
 You can find more information on the rebrand here.
 This rebrand has, however, given Google Business Profile users a lot more control and a lot of added features to optimize their locations online.

-We spoke to Krystal Taing, Uberall’s Google Business Profile Gold Product Expert and Senior Manager for Solution Engineering to get tips from her on how to optimize your Google Business Profile for improving local marketing, local SEO, and hybrid customer experience.
+Krystal Taing, Google Business Profile Platinum Product Expert and Director Pre-Sales Solutions at Uberall, shares her tips to optimize your Google Business Profile for improving local marketing, local SEO, and online-offline customer experience.

 Optimize Everything Around Google Business Profile to Grow Your Local Search Visibility